This easy recipe for mashed butternut squash is ready in just 25 minutes and produces wonderfully flavorful, creamy results.

 Ingredients

-The list of ingredients for making this tasty side dish is delightfully short.
+The list of ingredients for making this recipe is delightfully short.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - Butternut squash: Peeled and cubed.

-- Minced garlic: You can use ½ teaspoon of garlic powder instead of using fresh garlic.
-But freshly minced is best.
+- Minced garlic: You can use ½ teaspoon of garlic powder instead, but freshly minced is best.

 Variation